 While great medicine is at the heart of quality care, it’s not the only factor.
 Attracting high-quality clients who are willing to pay the costs associated with that care is also crucial.
 Trying to deliver top-notch care with a mediocre clientele creates frustration, “sticker shock”, bad reviews and stressed-out staff.

 Clients who are truly engaged with their DVM and committed to giving their pets “only the best” can be demanding.
 But at the same time, if you’re willing to make the commitment to serving them, you’ll position your practice for the greatest possible level of success – and team satisfaction.

 When it comes to attracting a quality clientele, it’s never about delivering services for the lowest price – it’s about having a practice culture where clients feel valued and know their pets will receive great care.
 We need to recognize that in order to be able to deliver the best care and to be financially strong, that means having a clientele that demands the best – but it’s worth it!

 – Dr. Becka Byrd, Owner, Northern Oaks Bird & Animal Hospital

 Good Care Is Good Business

-Being there during tough times is not just “self-sacrifice,” as some vetmed media often seem to suggest.
-Practice owners shared with us many reasons for why they stayed open and did their best to fit in every patient.
+Being there during tough times is not just “self-sacrifice,” as some VetMed media often seem to suggest.
+Practice owners shared with us many reasons why they stayed open and did their best to fit in every patient.
 Beyond just their personal commitment to their community, it’s good business to be the practice that is always there for your clients when they need you.